LoicMartin34/Mentarithmetic/README.md

   - Ex: 10 modulo 3  or 10 % 3  = 1

 ## 3 game modes :
-  - Train
+  - Train :
+Training mode allows player to train himself on various calculations without constraints like time.
-  - Time
+  - Time :
+This gamemode is timed allowing the player to test his level, the score is saved to display the leaderboard.
+The leaderboard displays the best score on each difficulties.
-  - Perso
+  - Perso :
+The latter is designed to create the perfect training.
+The player can select the operations wanted.